Economic and Political Overview

 Main Sectors of Industry

-Ghana, Africa’s largest gold producer, is rich in natural resources and benefits from a fertile soil.
-Agriculture represents 19.7% of GDP (World Bank), and employs 30% of the country’s workforce.
+Ghana, Africa’s largest gold producer, is rich in natural resources and benefits from fertile soil.
+Agriculture represents 21.1% of GDP and employs 35.4% of the country’s workforce (World Bank, latest data available).
 Arable lands cover approximately 57% of the country's total land area (FAO).
 Most of the cultivated lands (95%) consist of small and medium-sized farms (up to 10 hectares).
 Crops vary considerably depending on the region.
-In the forest zone (southwest), tree crops, including cocoa, oil palm, coffee and rubber, are common.
-Maize, legumes, cocoyam or yam, with tobacco and cotton are among the most harvested crops in the middle belt of the country.
-Tobacco and cotton are also harvested in the north of the country, in addition to sorghum, millet, cowpeas and groundnuts.
+In the forest zone (southwest), tree crops, including cocoa, oil palm, coffee, and rubber, are common.
+Maize, legumes, cocoyam or yam, with tobacco and cotton, are among the most harvested crops in the middle belt of the country.
+Tobacco and cotton are also harvested in the north of the country, in addition to sorghum, millet, cowpeas, and groundnuts.
+Ghana does not produce wheat, having to import it from overseas.
 While livestock production is important, particularly in the north, Ghana still imports meat and dairy products to meet demand.

-Industry accounts for 28.3% of GDP and employs 21% of the workforce.
-It is dominated by mining, lumbering, light manufacturing, aluminium smelting, food processing, cement production, small commercial ship building and petroleum.
-Gold, bauxite and manganese mining plays a key role thanks to the country's rich subsoil resources.
+Industry accounts for 29.5% of GDP and employs 17.79% of the workforce.
+The sector is dominated by mining, lumbering, light manufacturing, aluminium smelting, food processing, cement production, small commercial shipbuilding, and petroleum.
+Gold, bauxite, and manganese mining play a key role thanks to the country's rich subsoil resources.
 Rich bauxite reserves coupled with high hydro stocks provide strong potential for aluminium smelting.
 Ghana also has a relatively sophisticated automotive industry and exports cars to other parts of Africa.
+Moreover, the food processing industry, dominated by medium-scale enterprises, also plays a major role; while textile manufacturing includes ginneries and mills producing batik, wax cloth, fancy prints, and Kente cloth, with firms serving local and regional markets.
+The sector has shown strong growth in recent years.
+Overall, the manufacturing sector as a whole is estimated to account for 11% of GDP.

-The service sector is the largest component of the economy comprising 45.9% of GDP and employing 49% of the workforce (World Bank).
+The service sector is the largest component of the economy comprising 42.5% of GDP and employing 46.9% of the workforce.
 The banking sector has developed and modernized in recent years but has more room to grow.
-Telecommunications is the main service sector due to a rapid growth of mobile phone users and the emergence of mobile payment technologies.
+In the past, the banking sector in Ghana was largely controlled by state-owned institutions and lacked significant competition.
+However, over the last decade, there has been a shift as certain state-owned banks underwent privatization through the government's Divestiture Implementation Program.
+Telecommunications is the main service sector due to rapid growth in mobile phone users and the emergence of mobile payment technologies.
+Ghana's digital, financial services, construction, education, and franchising industries are experiencing rapid growth (U.S. Trade Administration).
+According to data from the Ministry of Tourism, in the first half of 2024, the country recorded around 600,000 foreign visitors (+20% y-o-y), with tourism revenue estimated at USD 1.8 billion.

 Breakdown of Economic Activity By Sector Agriculture Industry Services